 Should you buy the Google Pixel 7A (left), or the Google Pixel 8A (right).
 Photo JW

-Add in the fact that you can often get the Pixel 8 on special offer, means that it’s difficult to see the new Pixel 8A as great value for money.
+Add in the fact that you can often get the Pixel 8 on special offer, and it’s difficult to see the new Pixel 8A as great value for money.
 If the price drops, then great, but otherwise, there are definitely cheaper budget phones available.

 Verdict